SkynetLabs/skynet-js/CONTRIBUTING.md

 Your PR will be assigned to a team member and reviewed promptly.
 More often than not, a code submission will be met with review comments and changes requested.
 Keep in mind that it's nothing personal -- we leave each other review comments all the time.

-After addressing review comments, it is up to your discretion whether you make a new commit or amend the previous one and do a [force-push](https://estl.tech/a-gentler-force-push-on-git-force-with-lease-fb15701218df) to the PR branch.
-We encourage amending the last commit if there are only minor changes to be made.
-GitHub now shows diffs for force-pushed commits, making them easy to review, and it keeps the final commit history clean.
+After addressing review comments, it is up to your discretion whether you make a new commit, or amend the previous one and do a [force-push](https://estl.tech/a-gentler-force-push-on-git-force-with-lease-fb15701218df) to the PR branch.
+It is common practice to amend the last commit, and do a force-push, if there are only minor changes to be made.
+GitHub now shows diffs for force-pushed commits, making them easy to review.

 ### Deployment